chasefranks/chasefranks.github.io/README.md

 # My Jekyll Blog

 ## Description

-This repo holds the contents of my blog at
+My personal blog

 [https://github.io/chasefranks](https://github.io/chasefranks)

-It is a site built with [Jekyll](https://jekyllrb.com) and uses Bootstrap CSS for the look and feel.
+built with [Jekyll](https://jekyllrb.com), and uses [Bootstrap](http://getbootstrap.com/) for the look and feel.

 ## Getting Started

 Feel free to clone this repo to try out Jekyll and see a working example, or fork it to start your own blog.

 To get up and running with Jekyll, follow the instructions here [installing Jekyll](https://jekyllrb.com/docs/installation/).
 You will also need a Ruby gem called Bundler